Ngayep/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-4printmostnumbers is a file containing a function that prints the numbers, from 0 to 9 5morenumbers is a file that contains a function that prints some numbers 10 times 6printline contains a function that prints a straight line
+4printmostnumbers is a file containing a function that prints the numbers, from 0 to 9 5morenumbers is a file that contains a function that prints some numbers 10 times 6printline contains a function that prints a straight line 7printdiagonal is a function that prints a diagonal line